 Signs of the consequences of an encephalitis tick bite

-Some complications, formed during illness, can remind of themselves throughout life.
+Some complications, formed during the disease, can remind themselves throughout life.
 Improper removal causes injury to the skin and subcutaneous tissue.
 This can result in suppuration, infection and abscess.
 Signs of this condition are:

-Tick-borne encephalitis is a virus that infects the human nervous system.
-The virus is carried by common ticks.
-Since they are moisture-loving insects, they are most often found in forests, in areas with tall grass, and in swampy areas.
+Tick-borne encephalitis is a virus that affects the human nervous system.
+The virus is transmitted by ordinary ticks.
+Since they are moisture-loving insects, they are most often found in forests, areas with tall grass, and also in swampy areas.
 It is in these places that there is a high risk of contracting encephalitis.

-Encephalitis tick is not a special "breed", but the most common individual infected with the encephalitis virus
+The encephalitis tick is not a special “breed”, but a very common individual infected with the encephalitis virus

 There are more than 30,000 species of ticks in the world, of which 5,000 are encephalitic.
-It should be noted that there is no special type of encephalitis tick.
+It is worth noting that special type The encephalitis tick does not exist.
 There are ticks infected with encephalitis.
-In this case, the virus can be contained both in the body of females and males, and in larvae, and in nymphs.
-Tick infection occurs when blood is sucked out of an infected animal.
-In this case, the virus does not in any way affect the insect's body.
+In this case, the virus can be contained both in the body of females and males, and in larvae and nymphs.
+A tick becomes infected when it sucks blood from an infected animal.
+However, the virus does not affect the insect’s body in any way.

-Especially susceptible to infection with encephalitis are people whose work activities involve visiting swampy areas and deciduous forests.
-However, if you live far from these places and have not been there, this does not mean that you are insured against the bite of an infected tick.
-It can be brought both by pets on their own fur, and by your neighbors or guests who have been in a high-risk area.
+People whose work activities involve visiting swampy areas and deciduous forests are especially susceptible to contracting encephalitis.
+However, if you live far from these places and do not go there, this does not mean that you are protected from the bite of an infected tick.
+It can be brought by both pets on their fur, and your neighbors or guests who have been in a high-risk area.

-The tick has a unique small body with several pairs of legs, with the help of which it clings to the clothes of people and animal hair: thus it moves from one place to another.
+The tick has a unique small body with several pairs of legs, with which it clings to people's clothing and animal fur: in this way it moves from one place to another.

-You can become infected with encephalitis not only when a tick has bitten, but also through the consumption of raw milk from an infected animal.
-And also as a result of crushing the noticed insect in an open area of the body, as a result of which its small particles are rubbed into the skin, which leads to infection.
+You can become infected with encephalitis not only when bitten by a tick, but also through drinking raw milk from an infected animal.
+And also as a result of crushing a spotted insect in an open area of the body, resulting in its small particles being rubbed into the skin, which leads to infection.

-After you have been bitten by an infected tick, the virus spreads in the body, through the blood vessels it enters the brain and back, as a result of which the nervous system is damaged.
+After you are bitten by an infected tick, the virus spreads throughout your body, blood vessels it enters the brain and spinal cord, resulting in damage to the nervous system.

-The symptoms of tick-borne encephalitis are at first similar to the common flu, but then atrophy of the muscles of the neck and shoulders begins to appear.
+Symptoms of tick-borne encephalitis are initially similar to regular flu, but then atrophy of the muscles of the neck and shoulders begins to appear.

 Symptoms

-It is very difficult to identify the symptoms of encephalitis in the early stages of the disease.
+Symptoms of encephalitis on initial stages diseases are very difficult to identify.
 The incubation period can last from 2 to 21 days.
-At the same time, at the end of this time interval, pronounced symptoms may not be observed at all, and it will be possible to identify the presence of the disease only by passing tests.
+Moreover, at the end of this time period it is bright severe symptoms may not be observed at all, and the presence of the disease can only be detected through testing.

-But most people have symptoms as early as 7-10 days after they have been bitten by an encephalitis tick.
-As a rule, initially they are similar to the common flu: fever up to 38 ° C, chills, muscle pain, headache, dizziness, loss of appetite, vomiting and nausea.
+But for most people, symptoms appear within 7–10 days after being bitten by an encephalitis tick.
+As a rule, initially they are similar to ordinary flu: fever up to 38 ° C, chills, muscle pain, headache, dizziness, loss of appetite, vomiting and nausea.

-Also, the symptoms of encephalitis are manifested by paralysis of the muscles of the neck and shoulder girdle.
-As a rule, this happens 9-14 days after the person has been bitten by a tick.
-First, the heaviness of the head is felt and its hanging to the chest is observed, then there is a sharp decrease in the tone of the muscles of the limbs, and then muscle atrophy develops.
+Symptoms of encephalitis also include paralysis of the neck muscles and shoulder girdle.
+As a rule, this happens 9–14 days after a person is bitten by a tick.
+First, the heaviness of the head is felt and it hangs towards the chest, then it occurs a sharp decline muscle tone of the limbs, and then muscle atrophy develops.

-The disease can also cause epileptiform seizures, which can be accompanied by loss of consciousness.
+The disease can also cause epileptiform seizures, which may be accompanied by loss of consciousness.
 The patient may also experience psychological disturbances in the form of confusion and hallucinations.

-The disease can be mild or severe.
-After a complete cure, the body develops strong immunity, which prevents the development of a second disease.
+The disease can occur in both mild and severe forms.
+After complete cure The body develops a strong immune system that prevents the development of repeated illness.

-If you removed the tick yourself, do not rush to get rid of it: you need to place it in a closed vessel and take it to a medical facility for analysis for encevalitis
+If you have removed a tick yourself, do not rush to get rid of it: you need to place it in a closed container and take it to a medical facility to be tested for encephalitis.

 There are several forms of tick-borne encephalitis: